A6chana/Idea-Recycle/README.md

 ### Team Name: [Infinix]

 ### Team Members
-- Member 1: [Archana Binu] - [College of Engineering,Kallooppara]
+- Member 1: Archana Binu - College of Engineering,Kallooppara
-- Member 2: [Katherrin Soben] - [College of Engineering,Kallooppara]
+- Member 2: Katherrin Soben - College of Engineering,Kallooppara

 ### Hosted Project Link
 [mention your project hosted link here]

 ### Project Description
-[“Our platform solves creative block using template-based innovation simulation.
+“Our platform solves creative block using template-based innovation simulation.
 It combines emerging technologies with existing ideas to generate futuristic solutions instantly.”]

 ### The Problem statement
-[The puzzle and recycler pages must only be accessible after a user successfully signs in, and the START button should become functional only when the user is authenticated.]
+The puzzle and recycler pages must only be accessible after a user successfully signs in, and the START button should become functional only when the user is authenticated.

 ### The Solution
-[it converts a boring idea into a creative and innovative idea]
+It converts a boring idea into a creative and innovative idea.

 ---